uias/Pageboy/README.md

 The delegate functions provided by a `PageboyViewController` are much more reliable and useful than what a raw `UIPageViewController` provides.
 You can use them to find out exactly where the current page is, and when it's moved, where it's headed.

 #### willScrollToPageAtIndex
-The page view controller is about to embark on a transition to a new page.
+About to embark on a transition to a new page.

 ```swift
 func pageboyViewController(_ pageboyViewController: PageboyViewController,